bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Breezy and Mostly Clear
+- Mostly Cloudy
 - 51% humidity
-- 14 mph wind
+- 13 mph wind
-- 20% cloud cover
+- 87% cloud cover
 - 31 AQI 🟩
 - 0.83 inches of snow and 0.04 inches of rain expected in the next 48 hours